thedynamiclinker/sudocode/bin/sh.md

 1: Well I suppose it's nice to understand things.

-0: You enjoy working on problems you already understand?
+0: Absolutely.
+So do you prefer working on problems you already understand?

 1: No, I mean, not entirely.
 It's nice to understand things, but it's more challenging to work on a problem one doesn't entirely understand.
 So I suppose I prefer working on harder, more challenging problems.
 At least more challenging than hello world.

-0: So you prefer hard things over easy things?
+0: Would you say you prefer hard things over easy things?

-1: Of course.
+1: Of course!

 0: Well in that case I don't think you'll enjoy working under me.

 1: What?

 0: There are plenty of other places where you can learn about hard things, but this isn't one of them.
-I only believe in teaching about easy things.
+I only teach the best bits.
+The easy bits.

+1: You know you have kind of a reputation for being an extremely hard teac--

+0: I only teach the best bits.
+And I only teach them about the easy bits.
+If they happen to find it hard, well that just goes to show why they're the best.
+But everything we do should be easy, in a fundamental sense.
+In a foundational sense.

-1: Well it hasn't exactly been easy so fa---
+1: Well this hasn't exactly been easy so fa---

-0: And you're already out of your depth!
-If you can't get past hello world then I'm afraid the bits after this are only going to get harder.
+0: If you can't get past hello world then I'm afraid the bits after this are only going to get harder.

 1: I thought you said you only taught easy thi---